Copa Argentina

-The Copa Argentina (English: Argentine Cup), officially known as the "Copa Argentina AXION energy" due to sponsorship reasons, is an official football cup competition organized by the Argentine Football Association (AFA), with the aim of qualifying one club to the Copa Libertadores.
+The Copa Argentina (English: Argentine Cup), officially known as the "Copa Argentina AXION energy" due to sponsorship reasons, is an official football cup competition organized by the Argentine Football Association (AFA).

 The first editions of the championship were contested by teams playing in Primera División that did not earn eligibility to participate in the Copa Libertadores of the following year, and the best placed clubs playing in regional leagues.

 The tournament was re-launched in 2011, with teams of all divisions that form the Argentine football league system taking part of the championship.
 The winner of Copa Argentina qualifies for the Supercopa Argentina against the reigning champions of Primera División.

 Boca Juniors is the most successful team with four titles won, the latest in 2019–20.

 History

 Background

-The "Campeonato de la República" (or Copa General Pedro Ramírez)) had been the first Argentine cup contested by clubs playing not only in Primera División but in regional leagues as well, with a total of 35 teams in the first edition.
+The "Campeonato de la República" (or Copa General Pedro Ramírez) had been the first Argentine cup contested by clubs playing not only in Primera División but in regional leagues as well, with a total of 35 teams in the first edition.
 The cup was held from 1943 to 1945.

 A new international competition, "Copa Ganadores de Copa (also known as "Recopa Sudamericana"), organised by CONMEBOL in 1970 as a South American counterpart of UEFA Cup Winners' Cup, served as inspiration to the Argentine Association to create a new competition, with the winner team being eligible to play the 1970 edition of Copa Ganadores de Copa.

 First edition: 1969

 The competition was contested by 32 teams using a two-legged elimination format.
 Two points were awarded for winning a leg, one for a draw and null for a loss.
 The teams having more points would qualify to the next round.
-If both teams had same number of points, it would be determined by the total number of goals, total number of goals conceded, and penalty shootout accordingly.
+If both teams had the same number of points, it would be determined by the total number of goals, total number of goals conceded, and penalty shootout accordingly.

-All teams in the Primera División Argentina participated the competition with some top teams from the regional leagues, except teams that had already qualified to the Copa Libertadores, namely, Vélez Sársfield and River Plate, the winners and runners-up of 1968 Nacional respectively, and Estudiantes (LP), the champions of 1968 Copa Libertadores.
+All teams in the Primera División Argentina participated in the competition with some top teams from the regional leagues, except teams that had already qualified to the Copa Libertadores, namely, Vélez Sársfield and River Plate, the winners and runners-up of 1968 Nacional respectively, and Estudiantes (LP), the champions of 1968 Copa Libertadores.

 Boca Juniors and Atlanta entered the final.
 Boca won the tournament by defeating Atlanta 3–2 on aggregate after two matches were played.

 However, as Boca later won the 1969 Nacional and qualified to the 1970 Copa Libertadores, Atlanta qualified to the 1970 "Copa Ganadores de Copa" as the runner-up.